cjohansen/replicant-docs/content/declarative-forms.md

 :block/id wiring
 :block/markdown

-Now that we have support for declarative forms, let's put it to use.
+Let's put our declarative forms to use.
 Now that most of the form processing code is completely generic, it seems like it would be a good idea to more clearly separate the generic bits from the "edit task" specific bits.
 To this end we'll create a dedicated task namespace:

 ```clj
 (ns toil.task)